Merlijnv/merlijnv.github.io/_pages/results/advent.md

 ![challenge 8 encrypted](/images/challenge8encrypted.png)
 After I found out it's base64 encoded it says: "Encoding and encryption are 2 different things."

-After some thinking I tought the weird url could maybe be rot13.
+After some thinking I thought the weird url could maybe be rot13.
 After decoding it says "/santa/has/many/places/to/go" when going to this url we got the flag

 ## Challenge 9